Cody-Jennings/Project1-BigBangTheoryDecisionMaker/README.md

 - - -

 ## Technologies used:
 - HTML
 - CSS
 - JavaScript
-- VS Code
-- Github
+- Deployed to Github pages directly from GitHub
-- GitHub.io

 - - -